ShinChven/tts-cli/README.md

 - Use the `-f` or `--force` flag to bypass confirmation prompts during multi-chunk synthesis.
 - Requires ffmpeg to merge audio chunks.
 Please install ffmpeg and ensure it is in your system PATH.
 - Google Cloud Text-to-Speech also supports text chunking for long texts.
+- Google Cloud Text-to-Speech supports batching and continuing from the last processed chunk.

 ## Troubleshooting